AndiEcker/AcuSihotInterfaces/README.md

 For to create tour operator bookings via the WEB interface you need to specify the internal number of the allotment contract.
 This internal allotment contract number is nowhere visible in the GUI of Sihot.PMS and has to be determined by Michael after the creation of the allotment in Sihot.
+UPDATE: the new version is showing the allotment number.

 Each hotel and tour operator has a individual internal allotment contract number.
-So for our two tour operators Thomas Cook Northern/Scandinavia and U.K. for the two initial hotels (1 and 4) we need to configure four numbers, which are currently specified within the database view `V_ACU_RES_DATA` in the expression of column `SIHOT_ALLOTMENT_NO`.
+So for our two tour operators Thomas Cook Northern/Scandinavia and U.K. for the two initial hotels (1 and 4) we need to configure four numbers, which are now specified within the new config file SihotMktSegExceptions.cfg.

 ### Configuration files